SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

 **A buffer is a temporary storage location (in memory) that is used to hold a chunk of data.
 For example, when data are sent to a destination, those data need to be stored somewhere (e.g. a buffer) until the destination is ready to take in more chunks of data for processing.**

-In the case of file uploads, the data are the files and the destination is either (1) your cloud storage service (e.g. when uploading files from your browser-side code directly to your cloud storage) or (2.a.) your server and then (2.b.) your cloud storage service (e.g. when uploading files from your browser-side code to your server-side code and then to your cloud storage).
+In the case of file uploads, the data are the files and the destination is determined by how those files are uploaded.
+For example, if you upload files from your browser-side code directly to your cloud storage, then the destination (i.e. the location that needs to buffer the data) is your cloud storage service.
+If, however, you upload files from your browser-side code to your server-side code and then to your cloud storage, then you have to two destinations that need to buffer the data: your server-side code and your cloud storage.

-You can think of a buffer like an array of integers, which each represent a byte of data.
+You can think of a buffer like an array of integers and each integer represents a byte of data.
 This is an example of what a buffer looks like:

 ```
 <Buffer 43 68 61 6e 67 65 20 6d 65 20 74 6f 20 62 75 66 66 65 72>